2020 Macro Finance Research Program (MFR) Summer Session for Young Scholars

 On July 28-31, 2020, the Macro Finance Research Program (MFR), under the auspices of the Becker Friedman Institute (BFI), is hosting an MFR Summer Session for PhD students looking to write a dissertation at the interplay of macroeconomics and finance.
-The MFR Summer Session is a 4-day program held on July 28-31, 2020 at the University of Chicago.
-Local housing accommodations and travel funding will be covered by the MFR Program for selected participants.
+The MFR Summer Session is a 4-day virtual program to be held on July 28-31, 2020.

-The MFR Program is led by Lars Peter Hansen, the David Rockefeller Distinguished Service Professor in Economics, Statistics, and the Booth School of Business, and the recipient of the 2013 Nobel Prize in Economics.
+The MFR Program is led by Director Lars Peter Hansen, the David Rockefeller Distinguished Service Professor in Economics, Statistics, and the Booth School of Business, and the recipient of the 2013 Nobel Prize in Economics.
 Throughout the four days of this summer session, faculty from the Kenneth C. Griffin Department of Economics and the Booth School of Business will survey and discuss recent research on a variety of topics in the macro-finance field, including: